 3. Zachary Taylor (War of 1812, Indian Wars, Mexican-American War)

 By the time war with Mexico broke out, Taylor was a general and was widely known as “Old Rough and Ready.”
 He lost only 37 men against an army that vastly outnumbered his own, marched on the “impregnable” city of Monterrey, and captured it in four days.
-This wasn’t even his biggest victory.
+And this wasn’t even his biggest victory.

 4. Franklin Pierce (Mexican-American War)